ivosl/Preserve-reServe/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What do you need to install the software and how to install them

 ```
 * visual studio code/sublime(to access the code)